Search our directory of German restaurants, delicatessens, markets, and bakeries. Start here by selecting your state.

-Culinary Specialties of the Westphalia
+Culinary Specialties of Westphalia

 The region known as the Westphalia began as a Prussian province in 1815 and existed until 1946.
 During its existance, a "Westphalian" community and culture developed.
 Today, Westphalia is found within the German state of North Rhine-Westphalia (Nordrhein-Westfalen).